 If I were to say that fashion brands become successful only because of the quality of material and design, then I can be labeled as the most naïve person on the planet.

-Fashion brands succeed because they are able to create an aspirational value through their marketing.
+Fashion brands succeed because they are able to create aspirational value through their marketing.
 In a crowd of other brands and ever-changing trends, they stay on top of the minds of their audience.

 If you are a marketer for a clothing brand, then you have to stay on top of all the marketing channels.
 And I am glad you are considering email marketing to grow your business.